factom-protocol/FIP/FIPS/p2p.md

 # Implementation

 The code is written in Go to integrate into factomd.
-It is a standalone, MIT Licensed library that can be used by other application that want to operate their own semi-gossip network or use it as a base for other types of nodes.
+It is a standalone, MIT Licensed library that can be used by other applications that want to operate their own semi-gossip network or use it as a base for other types of nodes.

 The current state of the code is functional and can be seen at https://github.com/WhoSoup/factom-p2p.
 Integration into factomd can be seen at https://github.com/WhoSoup/factomd/tree/FACTOMIZE_new_p2p